angulardart/site-angulardart/src/_tutorials/get-data/fetch-data.md

 ---
-title: "Fetch Data Dynamically"
+title: Fetch Data Dynamically
-description: "Use HttpRequest to fetch data from a file or a server."
+description: Use HttpRequest to fetch data from a file or a server.
+obsolete: true
 ---

 {% comment %}